alex-shapiro/ditto/README.md

 }
 ```

-You can find more examples in the examples and tests directories in the
+You can find more examples in the examples and tests directories.
-crate repo.

 ## Assigning Sites